 Dr Lewis Mattin

-I research health, sport, and exercise nutrition predominantly using human volunteers to enhance knowledge related to metabolic regulation, time of day feeding, and appetite control.
-With a special interest in endocrinology related to gastrointestinal hormones.
+This research aims to enhance knowledge related to metabolic regulation, time of day feeding, and weight management.
+With a particular interest in endocrinology related to gastrointestinal hormones.

 Fasted vs Fed